22a/cs4012-lab2/README.md

  * **Q** : *Quit* : Exit the interpreter

 When you start the interpreter you'll be greeted with the first non Seq statement, you can read it, and then decide what you want to do with it.

+The prompt is very annoying in that, if you make a mistake typing the command, you can't backspace.
+I have made this slightly more bearable by making the program interpret the garble as an unknown command and ask for another.